philterd/phileas/docs/docs/index.md

 The `policies` is a list of `Policy` classes.
 (See below for more about Policies.)
 The `context` is an arbitrary value you can use to uniquely identify the text being filtered.
 The `body` is the text you are filtering.
 Lastly, we specify that the data is plain text.

 The `response` contains information about the identified sensitive information along with the filtered text.

+A `FilterService` is safe to call concurrently: `filter()` may be invoked from multiple threads on a single shared instance without external locking, so a per-row caller (such as a Spark, Kafka, or logging function) can share one instance across threads.

 #### Usage Examples